andreasch86/PapAIrus/markdown_docs/llm_refactor_plan.md

   - Define the `LLMBackend` ABC with chat and docstring methods and common dataclass-style configuration objects for temperature, timeouts, and model identifiers.
   - Include lightweight response objects (message content plus token usage metadata) that mirror the shapes currently expected by `ChatEngine` and `DocstringGenerator`.
 - **`papairus/llm/backends/gemini.py`** (new)
-  - Implement `GeminiBackend` using the existing `VertexGeminiLLM` logic but adapted to the new base interface.
+  - Implement `GeminiBackend` using the existing `GeminiBackend` logic but adapted to the new base interface.
   - Keep request building/response parsing isolated so tests can mock network calls without pulling in external dependencies.
 - **`papairus/llm/backends/local_gemma.py`** (new)
   - Implement `LocalGemmaBackend` targeting `llama-cpp-python` (or `langchain_community.llms.LlamaCpp`) with configurable model paths for CodeGemma 2B, 7B, and 7B Q4_K_M variants.